-- · Acts upon directives. - Saves source code for the compiler. - Inputs and outputs compiled modules to or from the random file. - Drives the system console display. - Controls the PP driver and product overlays. - Accepts PP requests for assistance during the execution of MALET modules.
+- Acts upon directives. - Saves source code for the compiler. - Inputs and outputs compiled modules to or from the random file. - Drives the system console display. - Controls the PP driver and product overlays. - Accepts PP requests for assistance during the execution of MALET modules.

-Data input to the executive which is not recognized as a directive is assumed to be source code and is saved in a source code buffer.
+Data input to the executive that is not recognized as a directive is assumed to be source code and is saved in a source code buffer.
 Any data which does not begin with either an alphabetic character, or a plus or minus sign is considered to be source data.
 The MALET executive provides the following capabilities for the input of directives and source code.

-- Input may be from the system K/L display, the input file, or a local file.
-A module taken from any of these sources may be read, compiled, and executed by the executive. - Input may be from a local file with modifications from the system K/L display or input file. - Precompiled modules may be loaded from a local file and executed. - A remote batch job may be submitted which contains executive directives and source code to be compiled and/or executed with the output being returned to the remote station. - Remote batch jobs may be submitted which obtain source code or precompiled modules from a local file for execution.
+- Input can be from the system K/L display, the input file, or a local file.
+A module taken from any of these sources may be read, compiled, and executed by the executive. - Input can be from an input file or from a local file with modifications from the system K/L display. - Precompiled modules can be loaded from a local file and executed. - A remote batch job can contain executive directives and source code to be compiled and/or executed with the output being returned to the remote station. - Remote batch jobs can obtain source code or precompiled modules from a local file for execution.